 As you sip your Mont-Blanc, a mixture of black tea with hints of caramel toffee, fleur d’oranger, candied apricot and glazed chestnuts, admire the colorful floor-to-ceiling frescos.
 Another favorite is the Angelina mix, which blends Oolong tea, exotic fruit, pineapple, and safflower petals.
-Try one of these teas with Angelina’s exquisite patisseries, like their signature Le Mont-Blanc, featuring meringue, whipped cream and strings of chestnut cream.
-It's also a favorite spot for gourmet hot chocolate-- the gooey and sweet kind kids and chocoholics go for.
+Try one of these teas with Angelina’s exquisite patisseries, like their signature Le Mont-Blanc, featuring meringue, whipped cream, and strings of chestnut cream.
+It's also a favorite spot for gourmet hot chocolate—the gooey and sweet kind kids and chocoholics go for.

-La Mosquée de Paris Tearoom: Taste of North Africa
+La Mosquée de Paris Tearoom

 For something a little different, head to Paris’s largest mosque and its accompanying, gorgeous, salon du thé.
 Inside, you’ll find a soothingly bright and calm mosaic-filled patio with tents overhead, flowers and chirping birds, which often fly around inside.
 As you sip your sweetened fresh mint tea—a common drink in North Africa—dig into a triangle of honeyed baklava or a powdered sugar-covered “corne de gazelle.”
 You’ll forget all about Paris, the noise of the busy streets and any other worries on your mind.
 Stop into the hammam, or traditional Turkish steamroom and spa, also on the premises, for a day of total relaxation.

-Address: 39 rue Geoffrey Saint-Hilaire (Metro: Censier-Daubenton or Place Monge)Continue to 5 of 6 below.
+Address: 39 rue Geoffrey Saint-Hilaire (Metro: Censier-Daubenton or Place Monge)

-This famed tearoom and patisserie shop was founded as a bakery in 1862, but when a fire engulfed it nine years later, the now-famous pastry shop was born.
+The famed Ladurée tearoom and patisserie shop was founded as a bakery in 1862, but when a fire engulfed it nine years later, the now-famous pastry shop was born.
 Tourists have long flocked to this stately teahouse, which has become the epitome of Paris decadence and elegance.
 Admire the ornate detail of the ceiling moldings as you slice into an expertly crafted and presented patisserie.
 Top it all off with one of their signature teas and your afternoon break in-style is complete.
 Located smack in the Haussmann/Opera district in close reach of the city's iconic department stores, this is a great spot to warm up after a day of shopping and sightseeing.